homoxual/homoxual/README.md

 aside from that, c+h is free and w2i, im mostly offtabbb i mean best to sign my ata am i right?giggles

-please dont think i hate u i block who i hate and whoever has a fuss with my boyfriend
+please dont think i hate u i block who i hate and whoever has a fuss with my friends